Discerning Authenticity from the “Core”: How to Identify a Source Candle Factory at a Glance When Buying Candles?

 Factories calculate “detailed costs,” middlemen quote a “lump sum.”

 The main costs of candles are raw materials (paraffin wax/soy wax) and labor.
-When you request a quotation, a genuine manufacturer can clearly break down the costs of raw materials, labor, packaging, and electricity/wastage.
-Moreover, due to fluctuations in raw material prices, their quotations usually come with an “expiration date.”
-If the other party hesitates to provide a price for a long time, only gives a simple total price, or seems insensitive to raw material fluctuations, they are highly likely a middleman currently shopping around for quotes.
+When you request a quotation, a genuine candle manufacturer can clearly break down the costs of candle raw materials, labor, candle packaging, and candle electricity/wastage.
+Moreover, due to fluctuations in raw material prices, their candle quotations usually come with an “expiration date.”
+If the other party hesitates to provide a price for a long time, only gives a simple candle total price, or seems insensitive to raw material fluctuations, they are highly likely a middleman currently shopping around for quotes.

 3. Assessing Qualification Logic via “Hard Indicators”

-When sourcing online, be sure to check the company’s “In-depth Factory Inspection Report” or ask them to provide workshop videos.
-Pay attention to whether the report lists specific production equipment (like candle forming machines, mixing tanks) and a realistic number of workers.
-Additionally, use business inquiry platforms like “Qichacha” or “Tianyancha” to look up the company’s business license.
-Note whether its business scope includes “production” or “manufacturing,” and pay attention to the number of insured employees—genuine factories usually have a relatively large number of employees paying social security, while shell companies often have zero or single-digit insured employees.
+When sourcing candle online, be sure to check the company’s “In-depth Factory Inspection Report” or ask them to provide candle workshop videos.
+Pay attention to whether the report lists specific production equipment (like candle forming machines, mixing tanks) and a realistic number of candle workers.
+Additionally, use business inquiry platforms like “Qichacha” or “Tianyancha” to look up the candle company’s business license.
+Note whether its business scope includes “candle production” or “candle manufacturing,” and pay attention to the number of insured employees—genuine factories usually have a relatively large number of employees paying social security, while shell companies often have zero or single-digit insured employees.

-Procurement experts remind buyers who cannot conduct on-site inspections to adopt a combined strategy of “small trial orders + video factory inspection.”
-Place a small order first and request to randomly select samples from the bulk shipment upon delivery, using minimal cost to verify whether the other party is a genuine “factory” or just a “reseller.”
+Procurement experts remind buyers who cannot conduct on-site inspections to adopt a combined strategy of “small candle trial orders + video factory inspection.”
+Place a small candle order first and request to randomly select samples from the bulk shipment upon delivery, using minimal cost to verify whether the other party is a genuine “candle factory” or just a “candle reseller.”

 Shijiazhuang Zhongya Candle Co., Ltd.